Resources

 “Resilience Catalysts in Public Health” Evaluation Report

 Resilience Catalysts in Public Health (RC) is a national collaborative of local health departments seeking to eliminate adversity, build resilience, and foster equity.
-Using the Community Resilience Framework aligned with the goals of Public Health 3.0, RC sites receive technical assistance (TA) to apply a public health approach to address adverse childhood experiences and adverse community environments.
+Using the Community Resilience Framework, which is aligned with the goals of Public Health 3.0, RC sites receive technical assistance (TA) to apply a public health approach to address adverse childhood experiences and adverse community environments.
 In April and May 2023, PHIL conducted an evaluation of RC, surveying 29 individuals from 11 of the 13 RC sites and interviewing 19 individuals from nine sites and 14 TA providers/funders.
-Evaluation findings expand understanding of RC’s preliminary impact and inform implications for theory, practice, and funding in the post COVID-19 context.
+Evaluation findings expand understanding of RC’s preliminary impact and inform implications for theory, practice, and funding in the post-COVID-19 context.

 Download the Full Report | Download the Infographic